HeyGen Privacy Policy

 Certain features of the Services allow you to initiate interactions between the Services and third-party services or platforms, such as YouTube, TikTok, Instagram and email integrations (“Social Features”).
 Social Features include features that allow you to access our pages on third-party platforms, and from there “like” or “share” our content, or to access our Services through a login integration.
 Use of Social Features may allow a third party to collect and/or use your information.
 If you use Social Features, information you post or make accessible may be publicly displayed by the third-party service.
 Both we and the third party may have access to information about you and your use of both the Services and the third-party service.
 For more information, see the section below.

-13. Third-party Websites and Materials
+13. Subprocessors and Third-Party Websites And Materials

 As described above, we are not responsible for the privacy or security of, information found on, or any practices employed by any third-party applications, websites, or services linked to or from our Service.
 Although we may provide links to third-party websites or platforms, or display content, data, applications or materials from third parties, our Privacy Policy does not apply to those third-party sites or materials, and your browsing and interaction on any third-party site, application, or service, including those that have a link on our Services, are subject to that third party's own terms and policies.